sedanonpc/agentdd/POINTS_TRANSACTIONS_README.md

-# DARE Points Transactions System
+# Points Transactions System

-This document describes how to use the `dare_points_transactions` table to track all DARE points movements in the AgentDD application.
+This document describes how to use the `points_transactions` table to track all points movements in the AgentDD application.

 ## Overview

-The transactions table provides a complete audit trail of all DARE points movements.
+The transactions table provides a complete audit trail of all points movements.
 For the table structure and transaction type definitions, see the migration files:
-- `supabase_migrations/008_create_dare_points_transactions_table.sql`
+- `supabase_migrations/003_create_points_transactions_table.sql`
-- `src/types/darePoints.ts` for TypeScript definitions
+- `src/types/points.ts` for TypeScript definitions

 ## Key Concepts